ernestomederos/ernestomederos/README.md

 As I embrace the dynamic world of technology, my true passion lies in joining creative teams and collectively building the foundation of services that make a meaningful impact on people's lives.
 I firmly believe in the power of technology to connect individuals, break language barriers, and foster cultural understanding.
 By leveraging my linguistic expertise and web development skills, I aim to contribute to innovative projects that empower individuals, amplify voices, and foster inclusive and people-centric experiences.

-* 🌍 Currently living in Berlin, DE
+* 🌍 Currently living in Berlin
 * ✉️ Send me an email to [ernestomederosdev@gmail.com](mailto:ernestomederosdev@gmail.com)
 * 🧠 At the moment I am working with my classmates on "Labor Of Love", my final project at the Digital Career Institute GmbH, Berlin